dpwspoon/kaazingPi/README.md

 <br/>=========
 <br/><h2>NOTE</h2>
 <br/>
-<br/>All code and thoughts posted here are independent of Kaazing Corporation,  Source code maybe compiled/changed/editted <br/>and used independently by Kaazing or others for there own use
+<br/>All code and thoughts posted here are independent of Kaazing Corporation,  Source code maybe compiled/changed/edited <br/>and used independently by Kaazing or others for their own use
 <br/>